 Who Qualifies for the Rule of 55?

-To use the rule, you must meet two key conditions:
+To use the exception, you must meet both:

-- Age Requirement: Separate from service (retire, quit, or get laid off) in the calendar year you turn 55 or later.
-For instance, if you turn 55 in December 2025 but leave in January 2025, you qualify.
-Leaving in December 2024 (at 54) disqualifies that plan.
+- Age: Separate from service in the calendar year you turn 55 or later (50 for certain public-safety employees).
+If you turn 55 in December 2025, leaving any time in 2025 qualifies; leaving in December 2024 does not.

-- Separation from Service: You must no longer work for the employer sponsoring the plan you’re accessing.
+- Separation from service: You no longer work for the employer sponsoring the plan you’re accessing.

 Understanding Separation from Service for Early Retirement